dotnet-campus/DotNetCampus.CommandLine/docs/en/README.md

 Notes:

-1. Except for PowerShell style, all other styles support using `--` to mark the start of trailing positional arguments; everything after is treated as a positional argument.
+1. Except for Windows style, all other styles support using `--` to mark the start of trailing positional arguments; everything after is treated as a positional argument.
 URL style cannot express trailing positionals.
 2. Before `--`, options and positional arguments may be interleaved.
 The rule: an option greedily consumes following tokens as long as they can be accepted by that option; once it can no longer take a token, the remaining tokens (until the next option or `--`) are treated as positional arguments.

 An option takes the immediate values greedily: